-We provide blue-ribbon corporate and financial legal services and strive to add unmatched value to your business strategies.The booming economy, enticing incentive packages, infrastructural developments, an abandoned and inexpensive labor force, and the country's large population are just a few of the many reasons why investors are choosing Ethiopia as their ideal investment destination.
+The booming economy, enticing incentive packages, infrastructural developments, an abandoned and inexpensive labor force, and the country's large population are just a few of the many reasons why investors are choosing Ethiopia as their ideal investment destination.

-For years Getnet Yawkal Law Office has helped foreign investors and international law firms by rendering sound legal advises, preparing due diligence reports, processing merger and acquisition of target companies, facilitating licensing and registrations, and preparing various legal documents in accordance with clients’ business strategies.
+For years, Getnet Yawkal Law Office has helped foreign investors and international law firms by rendering sound legal advice, preparing due diligence reports, processing mergers and acquisitions of target companies, facilitating licensing and registrations and preparing various legal documents in accordance with clients’ business strategies.

 Our knowledgeable and resourceful resources in commercial, competition, tax, finance, and foreign exchange laws of Ethiopia have helped our clients to update themselves from time to time and keep up with the dynamic changes the corporate and finance sectors have introduced over the years.

-With extensive experience in rendering sound legal advice, drafting quality legal documents, and representing clients’ interests, we strive to provide you with a proper legal guidance with the goal of putting you in the most advantageous position possible.
+With extensive experience in rendering sound legal advice, drafting quality legal documents, and representing clients’ interests, we strive to provide you with proper legal guidance with the goal of putting you in the most advantageous position possible.

 We offer excellent corporate and financial legal services and endeavor to add unparalleled value to your business strategies.